adriangershfeld/Ashurbanipal/backend/data/corpus/README.md

 # Default Corpus Folder

-This is the default location for your document corpus in Ashurbanipal.
+This is the default location for your document corpus in Ptaḥ.

 ## Usage